aslilac/lun/spec/Assembly.md

 # Opcode

-LM is designed to have a somewhat simple instruction set, and most importantly is designed to be easily (relatively) understood by a human, since it's mostly just for fun.
+Lun is designed to have a somewhat simple instruction set, and most importantly is designed to be easily (relatively) understood by a human, since it's mostly just for fun.
 As such, the opcode refers to the most significant two bytes of the first word of an instruction.
 Variants should be determined by the next four most significant bits (or in some cases,